PIH/openmrs-module-pihmalawi/scripts/docker-compose/README.md

 ### Step 1:  Download the necessary deployment artifacts

 This Docker container mounts in several host files/directories to provide the webapps, modules, and initial database script.
-These can be
+These can be downloaded from their latest builds using the "update-artifacts.sh" script in the parent directory.
+This will create a new directory for these artifacts, so best to run this script from the location on your machine where you want this to live.

-### Step 1:  Adjust the included configuration files as needed
+### Step 2:  Adjust the included configuration files as needed

+There is a default ".env" file included with the following defaults

 MYSQL_ROOT_PASSWORD=root
 MYSQL_PASSWORD=openmrs